AtakanTurgut/git.controller.doc/README.md

 ### [Git Installation for Windows](#)
 [[Source]](https://git-scm.com/download/win) for installing Git on Windows.       <br/>
 Using the presets, we click the `Next` button and pass.
-Lastly, we start the installation by clicking on the 'Install' option, and after installing it, we close it by clicking the 'Finish' button.
+Lastly, we start the installation by clicking on the `Install` option, and after installing it, we close it by clicking the `Finish` button.
 ```bash
         git --version
 ```